Purpose of this Privacy and Security Notice

 You can exercise your rights at any time by contacting us using our contact details above, or contacting your organisation directly.

-We respond to all requests we receive from users in accordance with instructions from our Clients and applicable data protection laws.
+We respond to all requests we receive from users in accordance with instructions from Clients and applicable data protection laws.
 We may ask you to provide proof of identity before we can answer the above requests, or ask you to engage with your organisation directly.
 In some cases, we may reject requests for certain reasons (for example, if the request is unlawful or if it may infringe on trade secrets or intellectual property or the privacy of another user).

 We have put in place appropriate security measures to prevent your personal information from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 In addition, we limit access to your personal information to those employees, officers, consultants, agents, contractors and other third parties who have a need to know.
 They will only process your personal information on our instructions, and they are subject to a duty of confidentiality.